Layr-Labs/eigenlayer-docs/docs/developers/HowTo/publish/onboard-avs-dashboard.md

 ```

 For a reference implemetation, refer to [ServiceManagerBase.sol](https://github.com/Layr-Labs/eigenlayer-middleware/blob/mainnet/src/ServiceManagerBase.sol).

-## Rendering Logo

-For proper rendering of the AVS logo on the UI, the logo must be hosted on GitHub and its reference must point to the raw
-file as the example above shows.
-If you need a repository for your logo to be hosted publicly, make a PR to the [`eigendata`](https://github.com/Layr-Labs/eigendata)
-repository to add your logo.

 ## Mainnet Dashboard onboarding
 To complete the process of onboarding your AVS to mainnet AVS Marketplace Dashboard, submit the [EigenLayer Mainnet Dashboard Onboarding Form](https://forms.gle/8BJSntA3eYUnZZgs8).